⏛ THE TOOL "SHED" ⏛

 Wi-Fi Signal System menu bar application that provides easy access to your Wi-Fi connection details, monitors the signal quality of your wireless network [$] [Mac]

 ★ Totally biased endorsement.

-Apple MacBook Pro with Retina display With an OS based on UNIX/BSD you have the tools right at the command line.
+Apple MacBook Pro With an OS based on UNIX/BSD you have the tools right at the command line.
 Also, with full-access to the wireless NIC you can capture wireless traffic natively in monitor mode - no need for expensive external wireless NICs.
 Yes, I'm biased - so sue me! :-) $$$$

 UPDATE: Currently I am avoiding the new MacBook Pros.
 Not a fan of the all-USB-C port thing, and there have been too many issues with the new keyboard.
 I am sticking with my 2015 15" retina MacBook Pro that I love.
 Just upgraded to a 1 Terabyte SSID.
 I will keep using this bad boy for the foreseeable future.